kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 This problem was asked by Palantir.

 Typically, an implementation of in-order traversal of a binary tree has `O(h)` space complexity, where `h` is the height of the tree.
 Write a program to compute the in-order traversal of a binary tree using `O(1)` space.

+224 (Easy)

+Given a sorted array, find the smallest positive integer that is not the sum of a subset of the array.

+For example, for the input `[1, 2, 3, 10]`, you should return `7`.

+Do this in `O(N)` time.